berrym/lusush/HUMAN_TESTING_GUIDE.md

 ## Expected Debug Output (Success)

-When working correctly, you should see debug output like:
+When working correctly with the fix applied, you should see debug output like:
 ```
 [LLE_INCREMENTAL] Enhanced backspace: deleting char
 [LLE_INCREMENTAL] Footprint before: rows=2, end_col=45, wraps=true